-the neighborhood council board member makes, participates in making, or uses his or her official position to influence the making of a decision;

-□ the neighborhood council board member has a statutorily defined economic interest (his or her own finances or those of members of his or her immediate family, investment in a business, interest in real property, source of income or gifts, management position in a business) that may be affected by the decision;

-it is reasonably foreseeable that the decision will have a material financial effect on the neighborhood council board member's economic interest;
+- the neighborhood council board member makes, participates in making, or uses his or her official position to influence the making of a decision; - the neighborhood council board member has a statutorily defined economic interest (his or her own finances or those of members of his or her immediate family, investment in a business, interest in real property, source of income or gifts, management position in a business) that may be affected by the decision; - it is reasonably foreseeable that the decision will have a material financial effect on the neighborhood council board member's economic interest;

-$^{^2}$ See, Los Angeles Administrative Code [] 2.20.1.
+See, Los Angeles Administrative Code § 2.20.1

-□ the decision will affect the neighborhood council board member's economic interest in a way that is distinguishable from its effect on the public generally or a significant segment of the public.
+the decision will affect the neighborhood council board member's economic interest in a way that is distinguishable from its effect on the public generally or a significant segment of the public.

 A neighborhood council board member who is disqualified must abstain from making, participating in making or attempting to use his or her official position in any way to influence the government decision.

 Persons Covered.
-The Act treats members of local governmental agencies as public officials.
+The Act treats "members of local governmental agencies" as public officials.
 Public officials who make, participate in the making of, or influence or attempt to influence a governmental decision must comply with the Act's provisions.
-Neighborhood Councils have been treated as local governmental agencies and board members as public officials for the purposes of the Act.
-3
+Neighborhood Councils have been treated as "local governmental agencies" and board members as "public officials" for the purposes of the Act.2

 Participation In Decision-Making.
 Neighborhood Councils are advisory bodies.
-Their role is to make recommendations to the various City decision-makers, including City boards, commissions, City Council committees and the City Council (City Charter \Box 907).
-This role falls within the ability to make, participate in making, or attempting to influence a government decisions provision of the Act.
-Since the Neighborhood Councils have been delegated the authority to make governmental decisions, even the board member's votes on non-governmental or purely advisory recommendations will be subject to the conflict-of-interest provisions.4
+Their role is to make recommendations to the various City decision-makers, including City boards, commissions, City Council committees and the City Council.
+City Charter § 907.
+This role falls within the "make, participate in making, or attempting to influence a government decision" provision of the Act.
+Since the Neighborhood Councils have been delegated the authority to make "governmental decisions," even the board member's votes on "non-governmental" or purely advisory recommendations will be subject to the conflict-of-interest provisions.3 a business entity in which a neighborhood council board member, or his or her immediate family, owns an investment or in which the neighborhood council board members is an officer or director or holds a management position in that business entity;

 Economic Interests Covered.
-What is a financial interest is often complicated and fact-based, but there are basic types of economic interests that the Act covers:
+What is a financial interest is often complicated and factbased, but there are basic types of economic interests that the Act covers: